-Charlotte is a senior engineering geologist and Certified Environmental Practitioner with experience in geological and contaminated site investigations across the Canterbury, West Coast and Nelson regions.
+Charlotte is a senior engineering geologist and Certified Environmental Practitioner with experience in geological and contaminated site investigations across Canterbury, West Coast and Nelson.
+As part of the Christchurch-based environmental science team, she identifies contaminated sites and their subsequent remediation, management and redevelopment and safe use.

 Charlotte’s background means she brings an in-depth understanding of geotechnical site conditions and development constraints to contaminated land assessment, which she enjoys applying to solve problems and deliver practical solutions for clients.